Ganil151/Devops/1-Beginner/04-Git-GitHub/README.md

 - [ ] Resolve merge conflicts manually
 - [ ] Use `git stash` for context switching

+## 🏆 Related Certifications

+- **GitHub Foundations**: Validates your understanding of the core GitHub platform, including collaboration, products, and Git basics.
+- **GitHub Actions**: Validates your skills in automating workflows using GitHub Actions (Intermediate level).

+---

 ## 🔗 Next Steps
 - **[Data Formats](../05-Data-Formats/)** - Master YAML and JSON for configuration.
 - **[Docker Basics](../06-Docker/)** - Containerize your code versions.